 The services feature allows you to group transactions into different sets that belong together and get aggregated together in their own chart and overall response time.

 When your project is a combination of multiple services combined with CLI scripts or workers running in different contexts, then having just one aggregated chart with just one response time can distort your view of the real picture.
-The response times, request numbers and error rates are aggregated by comparing apples with oranges.
+The response times, request numbers and failure rates are aggregated by comparing apples with oranges.

 Services can be switched from the top level navigation of any project.
 Depending on the number ofservices in a project you see an expanded selector or a dropdown:

-By aggregating them together, neither could be distinguished from the other.
-You couldn’t discern if the frontend response times were higher than they should be, or backend response times were unnaturally low.
+By aggregating them, it would be impossible to distinguish one from the other.
+You couldn’t tell if the frontend response times were higher than they should be, or if the backend response times were unnaturally low.

 By using multiple services, the information stored becomes much more meaningful.

 |CLI subservices need to be activated for organizations that were created before February 2023.
 Go to the "Beta Features" section of your organization and enable CLI subscribes.
 All organizations will be automatically migrated to use CLI subservices on October 1st, 2023.|

 Fundamentally Tideways understands services as "web-based", responding to requests from browsers or API clients.

 Commandline based programs such as cronjobs, one-time scripts or background processes complement these web-based services, but their runtime performance is usually very different and should not be aggregate and viewed alongside with the web-based performance data.